huggingface/optimum-benchmark/examples/fast-mteb/README.md

 ### Notes

+- The `TensorrtExecutionProvider` requires engine building, which can take a few minutes during model loading and the first forward pass.
+It also rebuilds the engine every time the sequence length changes.
+This is why I think that `CUDAExecutionProvider` with `O4` optimization level is the sweetspot for GPU inference.
-Some other cases, such as processing big batches of short sequences, can demonstrate even higher speedups (~15x).
+- Some other cases, such as processing big batches of short sequences, can demonstrate even higher speedups (~15x).
 We don't study them here.